-5. You have positive attitude:
+5. You have a positive attitude:

 To impress the employer it is best to share your previous work experience.
-Explain about the previous job roles you use to hold and how the set targets were achieved by you.
-Mention with examples how the troubles were efficiently managed, a team was built and supervised by you.
-If you have won an award in your previous organizations, then do mention about them.
+Explain about the previous job roles you use to hold and how the set targets achieved by you.
+Mention with examples of how the troubles were efficiently managed, a team was built and supervised by you.
+If you have won an award in your previous organizations, then do mention them.

 A proven track record always impresses the employer since it is the source of reliability.
 During the background check your words will attain power when your ex-employer will confirm the same.
-To mention the technical skills you learnt on the job or any additional courses you enrolled in.
+To mention the technical skills you learned on the job or any additional courses you enrolled in.

 7. You are adaptable in every situation:

 The business world has become more competitive than before and everyday changes are happening in the business world.
-Be it incorporating a newer technology or introducing an innovative strategy to work on, every company is looking for someone who is adaptable and flexible on the tasks as and when they are assigned.
+Be it incorporating a newer technology or introducing an innovative strategy to work on, every company is looking for someone adaptable and flexible on the tasks as and when they assigned.